 Intense heat, high humidity.

 Most non-ECOWAS nationals (US, UK, EU) need a visa to enter Mali.
 Visa types include Tourist, Business, and Diplomatic.
-Apply at a Malian your country's embassy or consulate of residence, submitting an application form, passport, photos, flight itinerary, and hotel bookings.
+Apply at a Malian embassy or consulate in your country of residence, submitting an application form, passport, photos, flight itinerary, and hotel reservations.

-Possess all necessary documents: a passport must have six months validity beyond your intended stay, two recent passport-sized photos, evidence of your departure, and evidence that you can support yourself financially to cover your expenses during your stay.
+Possess all necessary documents: a passport with at least six months of validity beyond your intended stay, two a current passport-id-sized pictures, proof of onward/return travel, and evidence of sufficient funds to cover your expenses during your stay.
 This avoids complications upon arrival.

 Official entry document if required.